 As a homeowner, you know that necessary repairs often come up at inconvenient times.
 And sometimes, in order to save costs, you may consider doing your own roof repairs.
 However, it’s important to thoroughly consider what a repair will take before deciding whether you’d rather do it yourself or hire a contractor.

 This process involves creating the shape and pitch of a roof.
 Experts say that framing is the longest and most challenging step of the roof building process.
 And while this is something you can do yourself, it’s not something to do without putting in some thought.
-You’ll need to know the roof’s existing pitch (or the pitch you want to create) and plan where to place rafters.
+You’ll need to know the roof’s existing pitch (or the pitch you want to create) and plan where to place rafters, and you can see this website to find out more insightful pieces of information about the same.
 If you want to frame a roof yourself, it’s also a good idea to draw out a blueprint first.
 This process requires some knowledge of geometry, as well as some construction knowledge.
 And while it’s something you can do yourself in some instances, if you have any hesitation, consulting a contractor maybe your best option.

 Considering Existing Damage

 If your roof damage has resulted in water leaks, you may have more than just fixing the roof to attend to.
 Roof leaks can very easily result in the growth of black mold in your home, and black mold can lead to very serious health problems.
 If there’s any possibility of mold growth, it may be worth it to contact a contractor, preferably one with experience in mold removal.
 This can help ensure that any mold is removed before it becomes a problem.
 In conclusion, while you can repair your roof yourself, it’s important to seriously consider whether you’re up for the job.
+If you want to repair it yourself, you must definitely continue reading this article.
 If you have the expertise needed and the motivation to see a project through to the end, you might be a good candidate for a DIY repair.